pholser/junit-quickcheck/README.md

 * `java.util.HashSet` of those types
 * `java.util.HashMap` of those types
 * arrays of those types
+* "functional interfaces" (interfaces with a single method that does not override a method from `java.lang.Object`)

 When multiple generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation one of the multiple generators will be chosen at random with equal probability.